knik121/Google-Stock-Price-Prediction/README.md

 It is then split into mainly two parts- training and testing upon which, the model is built trained and applied.
 The result gives a fairly accurate prediction.

-The following Python packages are required to run the code:
+The following Python packages are used:
 - pandas
 - matplotlib
 - numpy